allanchua101/sana/doc-website/installation.md

 ## Pre-requisites

-Sana is built on top of NodeJS and requires it as a pre-requisite.
+Sana is built on top of [NodeJS](https://nodejs.org/en) and requires it to function.

 ## Initial Installation